We've heard a lot about the stadium. This is the residents' story.

 The Super Bowl came and went, but the stadium’s next door neighbors are still here.
 This film shines a light on a subject much more in need of attention than football:

 The glaring inequity highlighted by a state-of-the-art venue across from a historic neighborhood whose demise we’ve allowed for decades.

-We — Atlanta — have let the neighborhood where Dr. Martin Luther King, Jr. lived and worked become an eyesore of the city, the birthplace of the Civil Rights movement.
-This film explores the culture that saw fit to invest hundreds of millions of public dollars in a sports venue while neglecting the people and community full of potential just across the street.
+We — Atlanta — have let these neighborhoods become an eyesore of the city, the birthplace of the Civil Rights movement.
+This film explores the culture that saw fit to invest hundreds of millions of public dollars in a sports venue while neglecting the community just across the street.